Iguazú Falls - Argentina

 Today our guide took us to Argentina’s Iguazu National Park to see one the world’s largest waterfalls.
 Iguazu falls is the world’s largest waterfall system for a length of about 2.7 miles.
 The system consists of 275 individual waterfalls.
 The other waterfalls it compares to are Niagara Falls which has less length, but more volume of water per second and Victoria Falls which has the largest vertical drop of a water fall.

 There are three circuit hikes to view the falls.
 We did all three.
-We took a train from the park entrance to the the first circuit to the Devil’s Throat.
+The first circuit took us to the Devil’s Throat.
 This is a horseshoe shaped water fall with thunderous amounts of water going over the edge.
+It is very impressive.
+There is an overlook built that will take you right out to the edge.
+The mist from the falls will definitely get you wet.
+This is considered good luck as the falls is “kissing” you.

 Orange trail goes to Devil’s Throat, Yellow Trail is Lower, Blue trail is upper.